mozilla-ai/agent-factory/README.md

 # Agentic Workflow Builder
 A tool for generating Python code for agentic workflows using `any-agent` library.
 Describe your workflow in natural language, and the agent will generate the necessary code to implement that workflow using available tools (Python functions or via MCP servers).
+Think of it as "[Lovable](https://lovable.dev/) for building agentic workflows".

-## Features
+## Key Capabilities

-- Generate Python code from natural language, that implements an agentic workflow adhering to any-agent library
+- Generate Python code for agentic workflows from natural language prompts
-- Utilize any-agent library (search_web, visit_webpage, etc.) and available tools from tools/available_tools.md
+- Automatically create runnable agents and instructions using the `any-agent` library and available tools
-- Automatically generate appropriate agent configurations
-- Generates run instructions for the generated workflow
+- (Manually) Execute generated workflows save agent trace
+- Generate evaluation cases and YAML configs for automated testing
+- (Manually) Run automated evaluations and view detailed criteria-based results

 ## Installation